kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A unique idenfier chosen by the subscriber.
 A Subscribe ID MUST NOT be reused within the same session, even if the prior subscription has been closed.

-**Broadcast Path**:
+**Track Path Parts**:
-The part of the broadcast.
+The number of parts in the track path.

-A zero-sized path is valid but not recommended.
+**Track Path**:

-**Track Name**:
+The unique path of the track.
-The name of the track.
+The number of parts MUST be within the range of 1 to 32.
-A zero-sized name is valid but not recommended.
+The entire path combined MUST be smaller than 1024 bytes.

 **Track Priority**:
 The transmission priority of the subscription relative to all other active subscriptions within the session.